Skip to main content

 About

-Join HAUI, 2024 City of Guelph Artist-in-Residence, at an opening reception and artist panel for “Amplifying Harriet Miller’s Voice: A Celebration of Femininity, Blackness, and Healing” Thursday, October 3, 6:00 – 8:00 p.m.
-This evening will showcase the first screening of the multi-media project, co-produced by b current, that explores the true story of "Aunt" Harriet Miller, who lived in the Sisters of St. Joseph’s Hospital for almost a decade in her senior years.
+Join HAUI, 2024 City of Guelph Artist-in-Residence, at a limited screening and artist panel for “Amplifying Harriet Miller’s Voice: A Celebration of Femininity, Blackness, and Healing” Thursday, October 3, 6:00 – 8:00 p.m.
+This evening will showcase the multi-media project, co-produced by b current, that explores the true story of "Aunt" Harriet Miller, who lived in the Sisters of St. Joseph’s Hospital for almost a decade.

-The opening reception and panel will feature a chance to learn from HAUI and collaborator Ahdri Zhina Mandiela about Harriet's story, the creative process, and the experiences held and had throughout the residency.
+The opening reception panel will feature a chance to learn from HAUI, collaborator Ahdri Zhina Mandiela, Denise Francis, and Audrey Devitt about Harriet's story, memory loss, the creative process, and the experiences held and had throughout the residency.

-Throughout a 15-week residency, HAUI delved into the Guelph Museums archives, the St. Joseph’s Health Centre Guelph’s archives, and nourished various other community collaborations including with b current, Stratford Perth Museum, Guelph Black Heritage Society, the International Institute for Critical Studies in Improvisation, and more.
+Throughout the residency, HAUI delved into the Guelph Museums archives, the St. Joseph’s Health Centre Guelph’s archives, and nourished other community collaborations including with b current, Stratford Perth Museum, Guelph Black Heritage Society, and more.
 Each of these partnerships contributed to HAUI’s project which celebrates Black resilience, femininity and the power of voice while transforming a public space into an immersive creative experience.

 *Research contributed by scholars Dr. Jade Ferguson and Deirdre McCorkindale.